 When it comes to determining what reduces the product’s gross profit over time, the key word itself is “time”.
 Since most companies use business loans or credit lines to finance the purchase of their inventory, there is a daily cost of money that plays a role in the gradual decline in the product’s gross profit.
 That business loan or credit line has a yearly interest rate that the company must pay.
 That yearly rate can be broken down into a monthly and daily interest rate.
 It’s that daily interest rate that erodes the gross profit on a product every day it isn’t sold, but there’s more.
 Most companies apply a monthly inventory cost of 3% on their inventory’s value.
 This 3% is made up of a number of factors – including the aforementioned daily cost of money.
 This 3% is essentially the costs to manage inventory monthly.

 For every month the inventory isn’t sold, it can be assumed that it costs the company approximately 3% of the value on the product.
-In the above gross profit example of $50 GP & 38% GP Margin, this 3% monthly cost doesn’t really have a huge impact.
+In the above gross profit example of $50 GP and 38% GP Margin, this 3% monthly cost doesn’t really have a huge impact.
 If inventory remains unsold for 3 months, then perhaps the impacts aren’t as severe.
 However, what if it the product’s gross profit margins weren’t as high?
 What if the product was seasonal in terms of customer purchase patterns?

 3. How Does Product Move from Slow Moving to Dead Inventory?